The Oomnitza integration with ServiceNow provides several capabilities that empower service desk agents and reduce incident resolution time.

 Getting started with the ServiceNow plugin is easy:

-You may configure roles & permissions within ServiceNow to ensure the desired end users will have access to the Oomnitza plugin.
-In the Application Explorer of Studio:
+Once installed, you may configure roles & permissions within ServiceNow to ensure the desired end users will have access to the Oomnitza plugin.

-- Assign the role "x_333437_oomnitza.configuration_user" to users in ServiceNow that will be interacting with the Oomnitza plugin.
+Assign the role "x_333437_oomnitza.configuration_user" to users in ServiceNow that will be responsible for configuring the Oomnitza plugin.
+All other users interacting with the Oomnitza plugin must have "sn_incident_read" or "itil" roles assigned.
 You may assign the role directly, or you may update an existing role to contain/inherit the new role.
 You may also assign the necessary role to a Group to provide access.

 How to Configure

 - In Oomnitza, navigate to "Settings" > "Integrations" and click "ServiceNow" under the Service Desk Integrations section.

 - On the "Info" tab, click "Next" to proceed to the "Connect" tab where your ServiceNow URL, username, and password is to be provided.